Vegetation Modeling

 In the context of this toolbox:

-A josh model must be parameterized and validated before a fire event occurs.
-The model knows how to respond to fire effects (mortality, reduced competition, seed bank impacts) and management interventions (seeding, planting, invasive removal), but these responses need to be built in ahead of time.
+A josh model must be parameterized and validated before it can produce vegetation recovery projections and resource optimization outputs.
+Ideally, model development is completed in advance of a fire event so that projections are available as soon as severity data are produced.
+However, model development can also begin after a fire occurs - management planning would then start once the model is ready.
+The model needs to know how to respond to fire effects (mortality, reduced competition, seed bank impacts) and management interventions (seeding, planting, invasive removal), and these responses need to be built in before simulations can run.